• Skip to main content

 Do not throw away the braising liquid.
 You can either save it to add to a future pork braise to enhance the flavor base or convert it into a gravy like sauce to serve instead of bbq sauce.

-- Bring to gentle boil and simmer until the liquid is reduced to your desired thickness.
-Alternatively, mix a slurry (1 tbsp corn starch dissolved in 1 tbsp cold water) and add it to the simmering liquid as you stir.
+• Bring to gentle boil and simmer until the liquid is reduced to your desired thickness.
+Alternatively, mix a slurry (1 tablespoon corn starch dissolved in 1 tablespoon cold water) and add it to the simmering liquid as you stir.
 The sauce will thicken instantly.
 You can then either brush it over the meat or serve it on the side, or both.

 Serving